TilenTinta/ReflowOven_controller/README.md

 ## 3D Models

 All parts are printed from **PC plastic** using an **FDM 3D printer**.
 Alternative plastics can be used, but they must withstand high temperatures.
-The models do not require supports for printing.
+There are two different options for electronics assembly mounting_
+- Inside the oven as is in my case.
+For that you only need to print **Front_frame**

+- On the side of the oven.
+For that you need to print three parts with **external** at the end of model names.
+Base that screws to the frame has teeth that allows preset angles.
+For rigit mount use only screw and nut, but you can add a spring under screw head.
+That will allow setting the angle later.

 ![3D Model](https://github.com/TilenTinta/ReflowOven_controller/blob/main/3D_Model/Pictures/3D_Model1.PNG)